enrique-01/OS_Project/README.md

 I wanted to learn more about how Operating Systems work so I began this project of creating an OS from "scratch."

 ### How does it work?
-Uses gcc-cross-x86_64-elf toolchain, NASM to complile assembly, GRUB to create the ISO, and QEMU to run the iso.
+Uses gcc-cross-x86_64-elf toolchain, NASM to complile assembly, GRUB for the bootloader, and QEMU to run the iso.

 ### Notable Features
 TBA